emnnipal/albums/README.md

   - react-native run-android     (to run on Android)

 ## This project was created through
-  - react-native init (name of the project)
+  - react-native init {name of the project}